-Although there is no provision in our Act that an application be made on behalf of some person or injured party, the Act also does not state that such party is precluded from making the application through the Crown's Prosecution Service, or an attorney acting on "its behalf.
+This provision is not of real assistance in the present application either.
+It is also to be noted that the wording of Section 321(1) quoted above, is at odds with the citation of the same Section quoted by making the application through the Crown's Prosecution Service, or an attorney acting on its behalf.
 I do not need to determine the issue, which in any event is severely restricted to E400, as that is not the issue to decide.
 The application brought on behalf of the 3rd Respondent, allegedly by the Crown, has been withdrawn, with costs tendered.
 There is however a difficulty to find, as is contended by the applicant's attorney, that the withdrawal of the application amounts to a disbandonment of the claim and a forfeiture of any potential right to compensation or restitution.
 That cannot be so and to argue otherwise, misses the point of the difference between the withdrawal of an application and a concession that no claim exists.
 The point that has to be decided is whether the 3rd respondents, or the applicant for that matter, is entitled to an order that the money seized by the police, the subject matter of this application, is to be given to anybody, or whether it is to remain forfeited to the state, for the benefit of the Consolidated Revenue Fund.